What Is Your Perfect Job?

 Have you taken the time to sit down and reflect on what would be your perfect job?

 Would it be indoors, outdoors, a combination of the two?
-Would it involve physical activity, or not?
+Does it involve physical activity, or not?
 Would you be working with others, or working independently?
+Do you want to be training others or learning?
 Would you like to work from home or in an office?
-Do you want to be training others or learning?
 It is important to think about these things when you are looking for your perfect job.

 Research and reflect

-Next you need to think about your skills and personal characteristics.
-Do your characteristics (skills, interests, motivations, temperament etc) fit with the requirements / characteristics of your perfect job?
+Once you have decided on the perfect job you need to think about your skills and personal characteristics.
+Do your characteristics (skills, interests, motivations, temperament, etc.) fit with the requirements / characteristics of your perfect job?

 Are there some jobs you should avoid?